freeCodeCamp/guide/src/pages/c/switch/index.md

 The switch statement is like a set of `if statements`.
 It's a list of possibilities, with an action for each possibility, and an optional default action, in case nothing else evaluates to true.
 We exit from the switch by `break`.
+The default case does not need a break statement.
+Using a switch statement over multiple if/else statements can contribute to more speed and readability.

 ## Example
 ```